Lieder-Lab/liederDB/README.md

 >
     create Banana like Apple;

 >The 'create like' statement just copies the frame of the 'IMITATED_TABLE' to a new table named 'TABLE_NAME' without table name and any content.
-So you have created an empty table named Banana which has 3 columns named separately AppleName, AppleCount and AppleColor same as exsited Apple table, but don't have any content.
+So you have created an empty table named Banana which has 3 columns named separately AppleName, AppleCount and AppleColor same as existed Apple table, but don't have any content.

 or